Ultimate Spider-Man (2024): Reception

 Ultimate Spider-Man #1 sold out three times in just two months.
 If sales for the comics with the standard cover and alternate covers are taken separately, it got 8 places in the top 10 most sold comics.
-Critics and fans praised the art and story, and compared it favorably to the main Spider-Man comics, which some felt have grown stagnant following the decision to end Peter and MJ's marriage in One More Day.
+Critics and fans praised the art and story, and compared it favorably to the main Spider-Man comics, which some felt had grown stagnant following the decision to end Peter and MJ's marriage in the Marvel-616 universe in "One More Day".
 Those sales are higher than those of Ultimate Invasion and the Ultimate Universe one-shot published before it.
 Ultimate Spider-Man outsold the Spider-Man comics from the main continuity for 11 of the 12 months within the first year of release (failing only to do so in July 2024).